Duck Game: Reception

 Duck Game received generally positive reviews from critics and players.
 The game received an average Metacritic score of 82 based on six reviews.
 Critics cite the multiplayer as driving the game's appeal.
 Reviewers likened the game to other successful 2D brawlers, including Super Smash Bros.
 Brawl, TowerFall, and Samurai Gunn.
-Chris Compendio of DualShockers enjoyed the humorous aspects of the game, stating that "it just tickles your brain and finds a sweet spot of sense underneath the surrealism.”
 Otto Kratky appreciated the game's depth, praising the nuances of the game's combat and controls.

 Sean Flint was critical of the name choice, saying "it describes absolutely nothing about it other than the fact that it may contain ducks".
-Opinions on the game's learning curve were mixed; Chris Compendio found the fast-paced multiplayer mode and a lack of helpful tutorials to be disorienting.
-Steven Hanson enjoyed the frenetic moments of the multiplayer, stating that "It’s not the assortment of weapons that is fun, it’s the quick reflexes — and their funny failures — needed to remember how they all work, despite the simple two button layout."
+Opinions on the game's learning curve were mixed; Steven Hanson enjoyed the frenetic moments of the multiplayer, stating that "It’s not the assortment of weapons that is fun, it’s the quick reflexes — and their funny failures — needed to remember how they all work, despite the simple two button layout."
 Several reviewers have complained about the inconsistent level design, and lack of an engaging single player experience.

-The game has had a small but committed competitive scene since launch, with gameplay mostly consisting of exploits to elevate the skill ceiling.
+The game has had a small but committed competitive scene since launch, with high-level gameplay utilizing exploits and advanced techniques to elevate the skill ceiling.